YowSiaoKang/tp/docs/UserGuide.md

 ### Copying emails : `copy`

-Copies the email addresses of all volunteers in the currently filtered list to the clipboard.
+Copies the email addresses of all volunteers in the currently filtered volunteer list to the clipboard.

-<div markdown="block" class="alert alert-info">

-**Notes about the command:**<br>

-- This command cannot be used when the assignment list is being displayed.
-Switch back to the volunteer list by using the `list` command before using `copy`.
+Format: `copy`
 - The email addresses will be copied in a comma-separated format, e.g. `john@example.com, jane@example.com, ...`.
 - An error message will appear if the filtered volunteer list contains no volunteers.

+<div markdown="block" class="alert alert-info">

+**:information_source: Take Note:**<br>

+- This command can still be used when the **assignment list** is being displayed.
+All volunteers' email addresses will be copied.

 </div>

-Format: `copy`

 Examples: